 I’d say along with The Keys of Marinus (another Terry Nation story) this is probably Barbara’s best story in Classic Who

-Overall whilst it may not be my favorite Dalek story and it may not have aged as well as some other examples of 60s Who, its still a classic none the less.
+Overall whilst it may not be my favourite Dalek story and it may not have aged as well as some other examples of 60s Who, its still a classic none the less.

 4 and a half stars